Strawberry Margarita Icebox Pie is everything you want a margarita to be…and then some. It’s made with strawberries, lime and tequila!

 It’s getting hot in our neck of the woods.
 I’ve made an administrative decision to turn up the chill with a Strawberry Margarita Icebox Pie!

 First things first.
 This pie has tequila in it.
 It’s the real deal.
-It won’t make you tipsy, but it’s probably not the best choice to make for a family cookout.
+It won’t make you tipsy, but it’s probably not the best choice to take to a family cookout.
 However, if you want to invite a few adult friends over and celebrate summer, this pie’s for you.

 Can It Be Made Without Tequila?

 Here’s a cool tip…Strawberry Margarita Icebox Pie can be made with or without tequila, so if you choose to leave it out, you’ll still have a delicious pie that tastes like limeade with hints of strawberries.
 You can call it Strawberry Limeade Pie.
 Not too shabby!

 This pie starts with a buttery pretzel crust.
 It has just the right texture and saltiness to compliment the taste of a margarita.
 If you have a blender or food processor, this step is really fun.
 Throw some pretzels in, (I used gluten-free), and grind them into a coarse chop.
 Of course, if you’d rather use graham crackers, that’s a great substitution.